HenniePenny/adventCalendar2025/README.md

 And of course:

 > 🪄 *Special thanks to all the coders whose work seeds the large language model behind ChatGPT (OpenAI).
 We used this resource for technical guidance, code wizardry, and creative collaboration throughout development.*

 ---

+## 🧑‍💻 Contributing

+Found a bug in Santa’s code?
+Got a bright idea for a new festive feature?
+Fork the repo, make your tweaks, and send a pull request — the elves will thank you!

+---